PyFilesystem/pyfilesystem2/docs/source/guide.rst

     >>> sum(info.size for info in directory)

-See :ref:`info` for more information on Resource information.
+See :ref:`info` for more information.

 Sub Directories
 ~~~~~~~~~~~~~~~